 When Little Snitch encounters a connection attempt that is not yet covered by a rule and Alert Mode is active, it shows a connection alert, asking you whether to allow or deny the connection.
 You usually do this by creating a rule which matches the connection and, depending on your choices, other similar connections.
 The next time the connection is attempted, it is covered by the rule you just created and the rule determines whether to allow or deny it.

 The connection is stalled until the alert is answered or a rule matching the connection is created.
-This means that the process trying to connect is paused and may not respond to your input, unless it performs the connection in background.
+This means that the process trying to connect is paused and may not respond to your input, unless it performs the connection in the background.

 Description section of alert

 The description provides a brief summary of the connection attempt, including the names of involved processes and servers.
 If an application utilizes a helper tool to establish the connection, the name of this tool is shown next to the application name (e.g. “LaunchBar via ssh”).

 If no name for the remote host can be obtained or if it is not unique, the host’s Internet address is shown.
 If the name is not unique, but all potential names for the host are in the same domain, the common domain is also mentioned.

 Learn more about how Little Snitch determines the server name…

 - Research Assistant — Click this button to get more information about the purpose of the connection.

 - Connection Details — Click this button to reveal all technical details in both sections.
 The description section shows process ID, process owner, Internet address and more, while the rule creation section expands to all available options.